UmmulColumbia/SkySight-WeatherApp/README.md

 ## License
 This project is licensed under the MIT License.

-#### Stay ahead of the weather with SkySight-WeatherApp.Happy weather watching and efficient planning!
+#### Stay ahead of the weather with SkySight-WeatherApp.
+Happy weather watching and efficient planning!